m-coding/learn/javascript-design-patterns/README.md

 The app is called "Cat Clicker" and as required specs change, code needs to be refactored to incorporate the changes asked for.

-Eventually the final app will be organized using the **MVC** design pattern.
+Eventually the final app will be organized using the **MVVM** design pattern.

 Later you are asked to use [KnockoutJS](http://knockoutjs.com/), which uses the **Model View ViewModel** pattern.